Watering

 Causes

-Hydrophobic soil from extended dryness
+Hydrophobic potting mix from prolonged dryness

 How to Fix It